-The SQLite documentation is generated using TCL.
+The SQLite documentation is generated using a Tcl script from

 Each syntax diagram is a file in the art/syntax/ subdirectory of the documentation source repository.
 You can click on any of the Pikchr source files to see the corresponding diagram.
 Click on the "Text" submenu option to see the original Pikchr source text rather than the rendered SVG.

-adding the -DPIKCHR_TCL compile-time option.
-As a TCL extensions,
+-DPIKCHR_TCL compile-time option.
+As a Tcl extension,

-Pikchr provides a single new TCL command named "
+Pikchr provides a single new Tcl command named "

 pikchr" which takes